New Scam in Mallorca: "Inquiokupas" Paralyze Luxury Villas

 In the early morning, when the van rattles up the olive avenue in Son Vida and the gardener rakes the leaves beside the tall cypresses, no one thinks of complicated legal disputes.
 Owners, however, often wake up later to a very different sound: an empty bank account.
 A new method is spreading on Mallorca.
 People legally rent villas or holiday homes, move in, shortly thereafter stop paying rent and refuse to vacate the properties – often coupled with demands for payment to leave.

 Those affected report long, wearing eviction proceedings.
 The Guardia Civil and other authorities see similar patterns: exclusive residential areas like Son Vida, Portals, Santa Ponça, Costa de los Pinos or Port de Pollença are particularly affected.
-Since last summer, cases have increased in which high-quality holiday accommodations were blocked.
+Since last summer, cases have increased in which high-quality holiday accommodations were blocked, a trend documented in Shadow Market in the Island Paradise.
 Some owners, according to reports, pay considerable sums to get their houses back more quickly.

 Critical analysis: Why does the scam work here?